Call Today 310-453-1234

 The Non-Surgical Answer for Knee Pain

 If you are experiencing knee pain, it’s understandable that you are looking for a treatment to resolve it.
 You are not alone!
 Knee pain is the most common problem we see.
-At one time or another, most of us will have had some knee pain or dysfunction and require a knee injury treatment.
+At one time or another, most of us will experience knee pain or dysfunction and require knee injury treatment.
 After all, we use our knees daily.

 Because the knee is a weight-bearing joint, athletic and overweight people are more prone to knee pain and injuries.
-Besides decreased range of motion, limitations in use, and pain- arthritis, tendonitis, kneecap pain, and other knee conditions may develop.
+In addition to decreased range of motion and functional limitations, arthritis, tendonitis, patellar pain, and other knee conditions may develop.
 Whatever the cause, we need normal knee function to perform everyday tasks.
 Regenerative Orthopedics is an excellent and effective means to repair knee conditions and help us quickly return to daily activities.

 How Does Knee Pain Develop?

-Knee pain can develop suddenly (acute) or come on over a period of time (chronic).
-The acute or sudden pain may result from a fall, slip, or accident.
+Knee pain can develop suddenly (acute) or develop over time (chronic).
+Acute pain may result from a fall, slip, or other accident.
 Sports injuries are a common cause of acute knee injuries and pain.

-Pain that develops chronically over time may result from an acute injury that never healed correctly.
+Pain that develops chronically may result from an acute injury that did not heal properly.
 The prevalence of knee pain increases universally with age.
 Chronic conditions are the most common cause of knee pain and dysfunction.
 One of the most common causes of chronic pain is osteoarthritis.
-It is not uncommon for a ligament of meniscus injury to progress to post-injury secondary knee osteoarthritis.
+It is not uncommon for a ligament of the meniscus injury to progress to post-injury secondary knee osteoarthritis.

 Degenerative Joint Disease and Osteoarthritis

 Osteoarthritis affects most of us as we age, steadily wearing away the smooth cartilage that caps the ends of our long bones.
-That cartilage is essential for proper motion and function of the joint.
-The wearing down of the joint can be accelerated by overuse in playing sports, physically demanding jobs, walking, excessive sitting (which increases the pressure within the knee), or just over time through daily wear and tear.
+That cartilage is essential for the proper motion and function of the joint.
+The wearing down of the joint can be accelerated by overuse in sports or physically demanding jobs, by walking, by excessive sitting (which increases pressure within the knee), or by daily wear and tear.
 Referred pain, which occurs when a ligament injury or weakness in one part of the body causes pain in another part, may also be involved.

 Knee Pain and Injury Treatments

-Knee pain will often go away on its own.
+Knee pain often resolves on its own.
 Heat, ice, massage, PT, acupuncture, chiropractic, laser, and other treatments may help to resolve the pain.

 Many people resort to anti-inflammatory medications and/or cortisone injections for their knee symptoms.
-Anti-inflammatories include medications such as Ibuprofen, Celebrex, and Naproxen.
+Anti-inflammatory medications include ibuprofen, celecoxib (Celebrex), and Naproxen.
 Sure, these drugs sometimes relieve pain.
 Unfortunately, though, they are destructive rather than reparative.
-They can result in long-term loss of function and even more pain since they inhibit the healing process and accelerate cartilage degeneration.
+They can result in long-term loss of function and increased pain, as they inhibit the healing process and accelerate cartilage degeneration.
 Plus, when these drugs fail to achieve the sought-after results, other long-term medications or surgery will eventually be suggested.
 While these drugs may provide temporary relief, they do nothing to correct the underlying condition causing the pain.
 They do more damage than good.

 • Weaken ligaments and tendons